mdroste/stata-pylearn/README.md

 predict price_predicted
 ```

 Detailed documentation and usage examples are provided with each Stata file.
-For instance, to view more examples, type:
+For instance, see:
 ```stata
 help pyforest
 ```